kombucha-js/react-rerenderers/README.md

 navigate to the `route2` without waiting `<Dialog1/>` finishes its animation.
 Therefore, we can conclude that **all dialogs should be placed outside the `Router`**.
-But this requirement invokes more complexity and you will see that the complexity finally becomes out of controll.
+But this requirement invokes more complexity and you will see that the complexity finally becomes out of control.

 See the following example:
 [Dialogs with React-Router 2.
 Provider Hell][example-dialog2]

-There are three things to consider in order to take measurement for the issue of interuption of the animation as we have seen in above:
+There are three things to consider in order to take measurement for the issue of interruption of the animation as we have seen in above:

 - Every dialog must be placed outside the Router.
 - When a dialog is placed outside the router, its state should also be placed